 below are the International President D K Lee and his wife arriving with the

 of Birmingham at the opening of the House of Friendship, and the Band of the

 Coldstream Guards who took part in the opening entertainment

 One of the guest speakers at the Convention was the actress and

-UNICEF goodwill ambassador Mia Farrow (left), who delivered a keynote
+UNICEF goodwill ambassador Mia Farrow (below right), who delivered a

 address during the third plenary session.

 United Nations Secretary-General Ban Ki-moon who called Rotary the heart and